rob-myers/rob-myers.github.io/docs/plan.md

    - ✅ Can clear via escape
    - ✅ Can lock via copy/cut
    - ✅ Remove additive option and clean away ui
-   - Can add/erase obstruction (with undo/redo)
+   - ✅ Can add/erase obstruction with undo/redo
    - Can add/remove lights via CLI
    - Can paint polygons using CLI
    - Review CLI function `sel`